Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Automorphism Groups

-In this work we will be \ interested in the set of all $m\times p$ $\mu_n^+$-matrices.
-We denote the collection of these by $G\mu_n(m,p)$.
-For $m=p$ we will use the shorter notation $G\mu_n(p)$.
 Let $Mon(p,\mu_n)$ be the group of all \emph{monomial} $p\times p$ matrices with values in $\mu_n^+$.
 A monomial matrix is a square matrix with a unique nonzero element in each row and column.
 The group $S_p$ can be viewed as the subgroup of permutation matrices in $Mon(p,\mu_n)$.
 There is the split exact sequence

 where $\mu_n^p$ embeds as the diagonal subgroup of $Mon(p,\mu_n)$, and a matrix $P\in Mon(p,\mu_n)$ maps to $|P|$ as a permutation matrix.
 For every monomial matrix $M\in Mon(p,\mu_n)$, we can write uniquely $M=SP$ where $S$ is a diagonal matrix with diagonal entries in $\mu_n$, and $P$ is a permutation matrix.\\